DMoncayo999/CSE212/Data_Structure_Tutorial/2-sets.md

 The "Performance (Big O)" column in the table represents the time complexity of each set operation using Big O notation.
 Big O notation is a way to describe the upper bound of the time complexity of an algorithm or operation in terms of its input size

+Table 1: Description of Set Operations

 ### Examples

-Let's demonstrate a problem solved using sets:

-**Problem:** Count the number of unique elements in a list.
+#### Example 1: Count unique elements in a list.

 ```python
 def count_unique_elements(input_list):
     unique_set = set(input_list)
     return len(unique_set)

 # Example usage
 my_list = [1, 2, 3, 4, 1, 2, 5]
 print(count_unique_elements(my_list))  # Output: 5 (unique elements: 1, 2, 3, 4, 5)

 ```

-**Problem:** Given two lists, determine if one list is a subset of the other list.
+#### Example 2: Given two lists, determine if one list is a subset of the other list.

 ```python
 def is_subset(list1, list2):
     set1 = set(list1)
     set2 = set(list2)
     return set1.issubset(set2) or set2.issubset(set1)

 # Example usage
 list1 = [1, 2, 3, 4]